Frank Bradshaw Ryan

 Frank Bradshaw Ryan (born 27 July 1995) is an Irish rugby union player, currently playing for Top 14 side US Montauban.
 He plays as a lock.

+Career

 Sometimes known as just Frank Bradshaw, Bradshaw Ryan is from Limerick and was a member of 's sub academy, before moving to France in 2016.
 In France, he first represented Auch, before moving to in 2017.
 Between 2017 and 2022, he made over one-hundred appearances in the French Rugby Pro D2.
 Despite signing a two-year extension with Nevers, he joined ahead of the 2022–23 United Rugby Championship.
 After one season with Ulster, he returned to France, signing for US Montauban.

+In early September 2026, Ryan joined AZ-COM Maruwa Momotaro's in the Japan Rugby League One, Division 3.